jacktrip/jacktrip/faust-src/README-Limiter.md

-What's integrated in jacktrip is limiterdsp.dsp, which includes limiter.dsp.
+The audio limiter in use by jacktrip is limiterdsp.dsp

+To regenerate ../src/limiterdsp.h, you can say (if you have Faust installed)

+  make headers

+in this directory to create headers/limiterdsp.h and then copy that to ../src/.

-You can use fausteditor.grame.fr to compile and download an executable.
-With Faust installed, you can do it at the command line:
+To test the limiter separately, you can load it into fausteditor.grame.fr to compile and download an executable.
+With Faust installed, you can do it at the command line.
 To make a standalone JACK app for Mac, say

   faust2jaqt limiterdsp.dsp

 For Linux, you want either that or

   faust2jack limiterdsp.dsp

 (to use GTK in place of Qt for the GUI).